stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 A non-pointer data member that is explicitly marked as optional with `0:1` will be set to its default value when no XML value is presented to the deserializer.
-A default value can be assigned to data members that have primitive types.
+A default value can be assigned to a data member that has a primitive type or is a (smart) pointer to primitive type.

 Consider for example: